The chronologies in the following may help to give a

 - unemployment government policy new zealand

 - women employment new zealand

 useful particularly if you do not know the exact structure of

 eg employment contracts act is difficult to search using a subject

 search.
 It is advisable when searching for information about

-legislation to do a guided keyword search.
+legislation to do a keyword search selecting the advanced search interface.